leochangliao/thewan/README.md

 # Note

-This is my practice project using Angular 8 to demo what I've learned from https://www.udemy.com/the-complete-guide-to-angular-2
+## This is my practice project using Angular 8 to demo what I've learned from https://www.udemy.com/the-complete-guide-to-angular-2.

+## Goal:

+Converting existing porfolio site from AngularJS to Angular 8

-Project will be or already live on: https://thewan.ca/
+## Project is live on:

-Project planning:
+https://thewan.ca/

+## Project planning (revised Aug25, 2019):

 - header,footer,body components
 - preparing settings module, utility.service etc.
 - adding dynamic body background for each months
-- resume, portfolio, contact, bookmart (private and public) pages
+- resume, portfolio, contact, bookmart (private) pages
-- custom modal component to handle pop-out message and maybe for showing portfolio details
+- custom modal component to handle pop-out message and maybe for showing portfolio details (no need for this)
-- integrate D3.js into resume page to show charts
+- integrate D3.js into resume page to show charts (plan dropped)
-- editable bookmark items
+- editable bookmark items (pending...)
-- prepare APIs at firebase for data storage (maybe)
+- prepare APIs at firebase for data storage (too complicated, ended up prepare my own API using PHP)

 # Thewan
 Node version 10.9+